dmnfarrell/epitopepredict/README.md

 ### Methodology

 Predictors for each method inherit from the Predictor class and all implement a predict method for scoring a single sequence.
 This may wrap methods from other modules and/or call command line predictors.
-For example the TepitopePredictor uses the mhcpredict.tepitope module.
+For example the TepitopePredictor uses the epitopepredict.tepitope module.
 This method should return a Pandas DataFrame.
 The predictProteins method is used for multiple proteins contained in a dataframe of sequences in a standard format.
 This is created from a genbank or fasta file (see examples below).
 For large numbers of sequences predictProteins should be called with save=True so that the results are saved as each protein is completed to avoid memory issues, since many alleles might be called for each protein.
 Results are saved with one file per protein in msgpack format.

 The results are of the following form and are returned sorted by the score column.